 The City of Calabasas is on the border between the Upper Los Angeles River Watershed and the North Santa Monica Bay Subregion, and therefore provides an opportunity for collaboration between these two subregions.
 This area is also a priority area for water quality improvements and integrated flood management that could further enhance habitat benefits for the Region by returning channelized streams to more natural systems.
 The proximity to a reclaimed water source could also incorporate a water supply benefit into projects developed in this area.
-Partnerships between the City of Calabasas, LACFCD and local watershed groups could generate the multiple benefit projects.
+Partnerships between the City of Calabasas, LACFCD, Las Virgenes MWD and local watershed groups could generate the multiple benefit projects.

-D. Point Dume and South East Coastal Watershed Protection of ASBS
+C. Point Dume and South East Coastal Watershed Protection of ASBS and MPAs

-This coastal area is adjacent to an offshore significant habitat area and designated area of special biological significance (ASBS), and has special need for water quality best management practices (BMPs) to protect the ASBS.
-This area is also provides good opportunities for habitat restoration and partnerships between the City of Malibu and LACFCD.
+This coastal area is adjacent to an offshore significant habitat area and designated ASBS and MPAs, and has special need for water quality best management practices (BMPs) to protect the ASBS.
+This area also provides good opportunities for habitat restoration and partnerships between the City of Malibu, LACFCD, LACPW, LACB&H, Caltrans and State Parks.
+The area up coast of Point Dume Headlands is also a Marine Protected Area and the same partnership opportunities apply.

-E. Malibu Creek Habitat and Water Quality and Supply
+D. Malibu Creek Habitat, Water Quality and Supply

 This coastal area near and including Malibu Lagoon has great potential for habitat restoration, water quality protection and flood protection.
 Encouraging above ground collection of rain water in nearby residential and retail communities can also help reduce dependence on imported water while removing some potential for flooding and stormwater quality impacts.
-Partnerships between the City of Malibu, the Santa Monica Bay Restoration Commission, and LACFCD could result in integrated projects for the Subregion.
+Partnerships between the City of Malibu, the Santa Monica Bay Restoration Commission, State Parks, Caltrans, LACB & H and LACFCD could result in integrated projects for the Subregion.
+The proposed centralized wastewater treatment facility in the Malibu Civic Center area will provide recycling opportunities to reduce dependence on imported water supplies.